 It was the summer of 2000 when the small Northern Central West Virginia town, the site of an apparent hate crime, found itself in the national spotlight.
 I, too, shined a light as one of the CBS network affiliate reporters assigned to cover the vigil scheduled for the Marion County Courthouse in Fairmont.

-I had been on the job as a News Reporter for 4 years and 1 year as a newly minted News Anchor for the station.
-Although, 4 years is still relatively new in journalism, I was assigned to cover the memorial of a young African American man who was victim of an alleged hate crime due to his sexual orientation.
+I’d been on the job as a News Reporter for 4 years and 1 year as a newly minted News Anchor for the station.
+I considered myself a cub reporter.
+But my news director assigned the memorial of a young African-American man who was the victim of an alleged hate crime due to his sexual orientation.

-The courthouse was more than 95 miles (3 hours round-trip) away from the news station which meant managing and prioritizing multiple tasks with a sense of urgency to get a story in the can for the evening news.
+The scene was at a courthouse more than 95 miles (3 hours round-trip) away from the news station.
+Time-management and juggling multiple tasks was necessary to get a story in the can for the evening news.

-As evidence from the above video(s), news reporting requires teamwork and requires an unbiased approach to information gathering.
-We also rely on intuition to choose what activities to shoot for b-roll while in the field for future screening to ensure we use engaging video that will best tell the story, visually.
+As evidenced by the above video(s), news reporting requires teamwork and an unbiased approach to information gathering.
+We rely on intuition to choose what activities to shoot for b-roll while in the field for future screening to ensure we use engaging video that will best tell the story, visually.

 There’s also sifting through a lot of handwritten notes and selecting the strongest soundbites that enable us to write and produce an intriguing story for the news broadcast.
-Once, twice sometimes three times in an 8-hour day, we’ve gathered information, written and produced stories to keep the attention and interest of an audience who have varying degrees of intellect while being mindful that minors could be watching.
-What results is a first draft of story – with a little-to-no time to polish before the deadline of the Noon, 6 or 11 pm news broadcast.
+In an 8-hour day, I’ve gathered information, written stories to keep the attention and interest of an audience while being mindful of minors.
+What results is the first draft of the story – with a little-to-no time to polish before the deadline of the Noon, 6 or 11 pm news broadcast.

 In broadcast news, no one misses a deadline, and neither did I.